Mikhal21/BaseJoke/README.md

-# BaseJoke
+# BaseQuote

-A baseline Joke website to create models from.
+A baseline Quote website to create models from.

 Run it with `python manage.py runserver`.